Brie Wright – What’s Up Racine

 Racine has several landmark buildings in the Frank Lloyd Wright designed the SC Johnson Administration Building and Research Tower along with the nearby Wingspread facility, which draws international students of design and architecture.
 Whether inspired by organic design elements or dendriform (tree-shaped) columns, visitors gain a new appreciation for this iconic architect and his revolutionary approach to the built environment.

-The Racine Public Library, overlooking the lakeshore in Downtown Racine, offers patrons access to millions of titles, archived materials and computer access free of charge.
-The Racine Public library provides delivery services to homebound individuals, public meeting space and regularly hosts educational events for youth, teens and adults.
+Overlooking the lakeshore in Downtown Racine, the Racine Pubic library offers patrons access to millions of titles, archived materials and computer access free of charge.
+It also provides delivery services to homebound individuals, public meeting space and regularly hosts educational events for youth, teens and adults.

 The Racine Art Museum (RAM) houses the largest contemporary craft collection in North America from nationally and internationally recognized artists.
 With over 9,500 pieces in the collection, RAM hosts and shares unique exhibits regularly.
 In addition to sharing its collections, the Racine Art Museum hosts professional artist development series, artists resource fairs and regular community events.